AztecProtocol/aztec-packages/README.md

 ## Earthly

 Earthly is a reproducible build tool that aims to combine the functionality of Docker, Makefiles and BASH.
-All earthly targets should start with 'build', 'test' or 'bench' as a general rule (but not hard rule).
+All earthly targets should start with 'build', 'test', 'run', or 'bench' as a general rule (but not hard rule).
 See barretenberg/cpp/Earthfile for an example of a fairly involved Earthfile that can be used for inspiration.
 Earthly docs https://docs.earthly.dev/ are extensive and show the various build patterns.